Panosteitis in Dogs is a very painful condition,

 Surgery might also be considered…

-Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
+If your dog has started growing extra pieces of bone from its growth plates, this is rare and easy enough to fix.
+This brings us to where we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.

 This is why…

-The truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering him or her, but beyond that diagnosing a medical condition early could save you a bundle in medical costs!
+If you feel your pet may have panosteitis (or any other health issue), you will want to have them checked out by a vet ASAP!
+Because the truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!

 And while…

-We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+Many of these conditions may not appear to be life-threatening.
+Still, it can become quite expensive, particularly if surgery is needed to help alleviate the pain!
+This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?